Kunstmaan/kStrano/README.md

 # Introducing [kStrano][kstrano]

 [Capistrano][capistrano] is an open source tool for running scripts on multiple servers.
 It’s primary use is for easily deploying applications. [kStrano][kstrano] (KumaStrano) is a deployment “recipe” to work with Kunstmaan specific applications to make your job a lot easier.
+It is a wrapper arround [Capifony][capifony].

 # Prerequisites